Board of Directors

 Region 2 – Regional Director

-Brian serves as a liaison between the Board of Directors and members in the following states: New York, New Jersey, Pennsylvania, Delaware, Maryland, Washington, D.C. (including liaison with the Archdiocese of the Military Services (AMS) office in D.C.).
+For NACN-USA, this position serves as a liaison between the Board of Directors and members in the following states: New Jersey, New York, Pennsylvania, Delaware, Maryland, Washington, DC.

 Region 3 – Regional Director